 2. Cook cauliflower rice.

-In a skillet or pan, heat 2 tsp coconut oil over medium heat.
+In a skillet or pan, heat 2 teaspoon coconut oil over medium heat.
 Add the cauliflower rice and stir to coat.
 Cover and cook, 5-7 minutes or until tender.

 3. Cook carrots.